danielpm1982/electronjs-hello-world/README.md

 # electronjs-hello-world
-This is a sample app created with Nodejs and Electronjs frameworks.
+This is a sample app created with Nodejs (JavaScript runtime built on the V8 JavaScript engine), npm (node package manager) and Electronjs framework.